-Even a perfectly installed PVC liner can simply crack due to shifting from temperature changes or some foundation settling movement after it gets brittle from a decade of use.
+Even a perfectly installed PVC liner can simply crack due to shifting from temperature changes or very minor foundation settling movement after it gets brittle from a decade or more of use.

 Remember that a PVC liner is basically a waterproof tub that needs to cover everything underneath the shower floor and extend at least six inches or more up the shower wall.
 If the liner doesn’t cover at least the base of the shower walls, then water will wick up into the wall framing from the concrete shower base.

 Moisture is tricky.
 It will wick up instead of down if given a chance to work against gravity.
 If the concrete base of a shower floor goes all the way up to the top of the waterproofing liner underneath it, then moisture absorbed by the concrete shower base will overtop the waterproofing liner and get into the walls.
 This will then cause a lot of problems.

 Remember again that tile and grout are not waterproof.
 This includes the tile and grout that gets installed on shower walls.
 Some moisture will wick behind the tile walls each time you use a shower.
 That’s why it is important to waterproof the shower wall substrate too!